-Each virtual container is a protective “sandbox” that includes the native agent executable along with a set of virtual OS services to manage, monitor, and control that software at runtime.
+Each system management container is a protective “sandbox” that includes the native agent executable along with a set of virtual OS services to manage, monitor, and control that software at runtime.
 The vAgent itself is managed as a single consistent “.vai” (virtual agent image) file containing all executables, configuration files, scripts, registry settings, and other assets required for operation.

 Further, because they are contained within the Intigua sandbox, vAgents are also instrumented which allows Intigua to gain insight into their use of operating services (either via the hypervisor or via the physical OS).
 As a result, vAgents are easily throttled when necessary, based on policies, while misbehaving agents are prevented from causing system instability.